natalieagus/50002/docs/FPGA/fpga_3.md

 {: .no_toc}
 This is the final document in the series.
 It mainly shows how to handle I/O units, namely **reset**, **input button presses**, and **routing output to external LEDs**.
 We will utilize all the parts we have learned before: combinational logic modules, sequential modules (with `dff` and `fsm`), usage of `counter` to slow the clock, and ROM.
 Finally, we will try to write our own constraints `.acf` file to connect our board to external LED outputs (or button/switch inputs).

+{: .note}
-*Note*: We won't be discussing how to use the 7 segment here.
+We won't be discussing how to use the 7 segment here.

-> There's lots of <a href="https://alchitry.com/io-element" target="_blank">online tutorial</a> on how to operate a 7-segment. **The Io Element Base template** itself also already contain a sample on how to use the 7-segment, so please study it.
+There are lots of <a href="https://alchitry.com/io-element" target="_blank">online tutorial</a> on how to operate a 7-segment. **The Io Element Base template** itself also already contain a sample on how to use the 7-segment, so please study it.

+## External 7 Segment
->If you do buy an external 7-segment, please take note of the required **supply voltage**.
+If you do buy an external 7-segment, please take note of the required **supply voltage**.
 Also pay attention whether you're buying a <a href="https://www.electronics-tutorials.ws/blog/7-segment-display-tutorial.html" target="_blank">cathode or anode</a>  7-segment.

->
->The Au board can only supply up to 5V, so if it needs more than that then you need to use an **external power supply**. .
+The Au board can only supply up to 5V, so if it needs more than that then you need to use an **external power supply**. .
 Grab some BJT (NPN for Cathode type or PNP for Anode type typically, but either works) transistors to amplify the input signal from the Au Board.
 You can read some easy online tutorials on how to <a href="https://www.electronics-tutorials.ws/transistor/tran_4.html" target="_blank">use transistors as a switch</a>.

 ## Resetting Modules with Custom Clock
-In this section we will discuss **issues of reset** if you supply a custom clock to your synchronous logic units:
+In this section we will discuss <span style="color:red; font-weight: bold;">issues of reset</span> if you supply a custom clock as the `clk` input to your synchronous logic units:
 1. The standard `reset` button will not work anymore to reset this unit with custom clock, so you have to perform a **manual reset.**
 2. There's **no easy way** to synchronize the reset of this unit with custom clock and the reset of other units with FPGA clock.
 Depending on your design, it might be *problematic* if some units come out of reset earlier / later than others.

+{: .warning}
-  By definition, a system reset must reset ALL components synchronously <>.
+By definition, a system `reset` must reset ALL components synchronously.

 ### Manual Reset with Another Button